 Today, 6-lb guns can be seen on various Civil War battlefields.
 Reproductions are available and are a favorite with cannon shooters and reenactors because of the weapon’s manageable size and (relatively) modest consumption of black powder.

-When originals come to market, prices are truly affected by demand, but two recent sales have proven that original tubes on original carriages will fetch more than $80,000.
+When originals come to market, prices are truly affected by demand, but two recent sales have proven that original tubes on original carriages will fetch between $85,000 and $115,000.

 *As an Amazon Associate, Military Trader / Military Vehicles earns from qualifying purchases.